You may wish to see an introductory page to this section first.

 Garum manufacturing explanatory panel; (inset) mosaic depicting a garum pitcher found at Pompeii (according to Pliny the Elder, the town was a garum manufacturing centre)

 Garum was made up of small fish and interiors of large ones which were macerated with herbs.
 It was shipped to Rome in tall and narrow amphorae.
 It is likely that because of its strong salty taste it was mixed with olive oil resulting in a sort of vinaigrette.
 It was served on the table from an urceus, a special pitcher.

-Museum of Nabeul: (left to right) head of a woman found at Domus Nympharum; stela representing a temple to Tanit, Carthage's patron goddess; pottery statue of Nutrix (Ist century AD), a fertility goddess
+Museum of Nabeul: (left to right) head of a woman found at Domus Nympharum; stela representing a temple to Tanit, a Carthaginian goddess; pottery statue of Nutrix (Ist century AD), a fertility goddess

 During the French Protectorate over Tunisia (1881-1956) most of the works of art found in the country were moved to the Museum of Bardo in Tunis.
 In the last decades Tunisian authorities have opened a number of local museums such as that of Nabeul to display artefacts closer to the location where they were found.

 The statue of Nutrix was found at Thinissut, a rural shrine in the province of Nabeul.
 Breast feeding goddesses were rarely portrayed in classical antiquity, but during the Hellenistic and Roman period their depiction became more frequent.
 Representations of Isis, the Egyptian goddess, as "Isis lactans" breast feeding two infants, have been found in the whole Mediterranean area.
 In Italy Mater Matuta was portrayed nursing an infant.
 The statue of Nutrix found at Thinissut is impressive because it resembles an Early Renaissance Madonna and Child.